UniTN-Mechatronics/mruby-gsl/README.md

 * `Vector#median`
 * `Vector#quantile`

-The `Matrix` class includes the Enumerable module and supports iteration via `#each`.
+The `Vector` class includes the Enumerable module and supports iteration via `#each`.

 ## Matrix class